denriquez599/improvAI/README.md

 	-	The --reload flag enables automatic server reload when you make changes to the code.

 3. The server will be accessible at the URL mentioned in the terminal (e.g., http://127.0.0.1:8000).
+4. If there are any issues, please see the requirements.txt file in jazz-app/magenta-api.

 ## Web Environment